 When it comes to healthcare claims data, there are two large sectors: the private, commercial insurance side (primarily comprised of those under 65 years old) and the public Centers for Medicare and Medicaid Services (CMS) side, which is primarily comprised of those above 65 years old.
 In order to get a realistic view of the entire market, it is important to have the ability to review both: the entire scope of U.S. claims data.

-Definitive Healthcare's market-leading platform gives users access to a constantly-expanding trove of real-world data, helping them analyze all-payer data on $3 Billion+ medical and Rx claims associated with 247 million patients across the U.S.
+Definitive Healthcare's market-leading platform gives users access to a constantly-expanding trove of real-world data—helping them analyze all-payer data on medical and Rx claims associated with nearly 250 million patients across the U.S.

-Looking for a complete view of U.S. drug and prescription market, including all-payer diagnoses and procedures, prescribing physicians, referrals, and more?
+Start a free trial today to see how you can access a complete view of U.S. prescription drug market, including all-payer diagnoses and procedures, prescribing physicians, referrals, and more.